caseyg/awesome/TOPICS.md

 *   [andywalters47/clearmail](https://github.com/andywalters47/clearmail) - Filter gmail with AI

-*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - AI personal assistant for email.
+*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - The world's best AI personal assistant for email.
 Open source app to help you reach inbox zero fast.

 *   [defmethodinc/just-not-sorry](https://github.com/defmethodinc/just-not-sorry) - Chrome extension that warns you when you write emails using words which undermine your message